-What are we dreaming?
+What do we dream?

-- Daydreams: familiar details of everyday life
+- Day dreams: known details of everyday life

-- REM dreams: vivid, emotionally bizarre
+- Rem dreams: lively, emotionally bizarre

-Freud's “wish fulfillment”:Dreams provide a "psychological safety valve" - they express unacceptable feelings; Dreams contain manifest (remembered) content and a deeper layer of latent content (a hidden meaning).
-Emotions play a big part in our lives, and dreams can help us process and regulate negative feelings.
+- Freud's “wish fulfillment”:Dreams represent a "psychological safety valve" - they express unacceptable feelings; Dreams contain manifests (recalled) content and a deeper layer of latent content (a hidden meaning).
+Emotions play a major role in our lives and dreams can help us process and regulate negative feelings.
 Through dreams we can deal with our fears, worries and trauma and experience them in a safe and controlled way.But there is no scientific support for this; Dreams can be interpreted very differently.

-- Information processing:Dreams help us organize the events of the day and consolidate our memories.
-During the day we take in countless impressions that our brain has to process and store.
-During sleep, these impressions are then sorted and processed, which can help improve our memory and learning abilities.
-But why do we sometimes dream about things we haven't experienced, as well as about past events?
+- Information processing:Dreams help us to organize the events of the day and to consolidate our memories.
+During the day we take up countless impressions that have to process and save our brain.
+In sleep, these impressions are then sorted and processed, which can help to improve our memory and our ability to learn.
+But why do we sometimes dream of things that we have not experienced and over past events?

-- Physiological function: Regular stimulation of the brain through REM sleep can contribute to the development and maintenance of nerve tracts.
+- Physiological function:The regular stimulation of the brain by REM Sleep can contribute to the development and maintenance of the nerve pathways.
 However, this does not explain why we experience meaningful dreams.

-- Activation Synthesis:REM sleep triggers neural activity that evokes random visual memories which our sleeping brain weaves into stories.
-Brain activity is very high during REM sleep, when most dreams occur, and there is evidence that during this phase the brain is particularly plastic and able to make new connections between neurons.The brain of the individual weaves the stories that still tell us something about the dreaming.
+- Activation synthesis:REM sleep triggers neuronal activity, which causes random visual memories that interweave our sleeping brain.
+During the REM sleep in which most dreams appear, brain activity is very high, and there is signs that the brain is particularly plastic during this phase and can connect new connections between the neurons.The brain of the individual spins the stories, which still tell us something about the dreaming.

-- Cognitive Development:The dream content reflects the dreamer's level of cognitive development - his knowledge and understanding.
-Dreams simulate our lives, including the worst scenarios.This approach does not suggest an adaptive function of dreams.
+- Cognitive development:The dream content reflects the dreamer's cognitive level of development - his knowledge and understanding.
+Dreams simulate our life, including the worst scenarios.This approach does not propose any adaptive function of dreams.